 How to Brush a Dog’s Teeth – The Essentials

 It’s hard not to get busy with life in general.
-Sometimes this can cause pet owners to unintentionally overlook their dog’s dental health―an unfortunate fact as dental disease is a widespread issue amongst pets.
+Unfortunately, this can cause some pet owners to unintentionally overlook their dog’s dental health―an unfortunate fact as dental disease is a widespread issue amongst pets.

 How to Brush a Dogs Teeth – Getting Started

-It’s important to use toothpaste specially made for dogs (like the highly regarded Petrodex Enzymatic Doggy Toothpaste) since some ingredients in human toothpaste could hurt your dog’s stomach.
+Just remember to use toothpaste that’s specially made for dogs (like the highly regarded Petrodex Enzymatic Doggy Toothpaste).
 It shouldn’t take more than a couple of days for him to get used to the taste and texture.

 Petrodex Enzymatic Doggy Toothpaste

-Petrodex is a popular brand of doggy toothpaste.This specially formulated doggy toothbrush not only helps to prevent the buildup of plaque, but it also helps to get rid of bad breath!
-It’s even poultry flavouredーyour dogs will love it!
+Petrodex is a popular brand of doggy toothpaste.This specially formulated doggy toothpaste will not only help prevent the buildup of plaque, but it will also help get rid of bad breath!

 Check Price on Amazon!

-If your dog doesn’t seem to care for the toothpaste after several offerings, try giving him a different flavour―you’d be surprised to know what kind of choices are available!
+If your dog doesn’t seem to care for the toothpaste after a few offerings, try giving him a different flavour―you’d be surprised to know what kind of choices are available!

-When you first start out, try to find a time of day when your dog is relaxed to brush his teeth.
-You’ll want to work up to making it a routine so he doesn’t get plaque buildup, tooth decay, gum disease, or bad breath.
+When you’re first starting, try to find a time of day when your dog is relaxed to brush his teeth.

-Especially in the beginning when the experience is new, you should choose a time of day that is convenient for both of you.
-Don’t try to introduce your dog to tooth brushing when he is tired, anxious, hungry, or irritable.
+Don’t try to introduce your dog to tooth brushing when he is tired, anxious, hungry, or irritable as that can make things more difficult.

 How to Brush a Dogs Teeth – Choosing a Toothbrush

-Once he gets used to having your fingers in his mouth, you can try brushing a few teeth.
 The type of toothbrush you use on your dog is entirely up to you.
-Although there are toothbrushes made for dogs, some people choose to use soft-bristled baby toothbrushes or finger brushes.
+While there are toothbrushes made for dogs, some people choose to use soft-bristled baby toothbrushes or finger brushes.
 It may take a few tries to find a brush that works best for you and your dog.

 Choosing a Toothbrush for Large Breed Dogs